shubhamkushwah123/insure-me-app/README.md

 - Create a document with detailed step-by-step tasks along with screenshots.
 - Mention your GitHub repository containing all the codes, including application code, pipeline code, Dockerfile, Ansible scripts, Terraform scripts, Kubernetes scripts, etc.
-- Upload the project in your designated Google Drive folder.
+- Upload the project in your designated Assignment project acitivity in iON.

 We look forward to your innovative and efficient solutions.
 Good luck!